aws/aws-sdk-pandas/README.md

 ## Amazon SageMaker Data Wrangler?

-**Amazon SageMaker Data Wrangler** is a new SageMaker feature that has a similar name but has nothing to do with the **AWS Data Wrangler** project.
+**Amazon SageMaker Data Wrangler** is a new SageMaker Studio feature that has a similar name but has nothing to do with the **AWS Data Wrangler** project.

 * **AWS Data Wrangler** is open source, runs anywhere, and is focused on code.